pak100/Lammps-Tutorial/packmol.md

 ```
     > cd packmol/
 ```
-7. From here, you need to "smooth out the kinks" of the packmol package using the command `make`.
+7. From here, you need to compile the source code and link it into an executable file, using the command `make`.
 You should get the output that
 **packmol was successfully built**.

 ```